A Brief History

 The lives of European kings and queens could be ones of pampered luxury, but often were a constant struggle to stay in charge, fighting off intrigues from close family members as well as outsiders.
 One never knew when the peasants would revolt or trusted advisers would become assassins.
 How the people could possibly believe these crowned heads were somehow anointed by God as the rightful rulers of these countries in light of the incessant murders and blatantly evil activities is inexplicable.

-Do you think monarchy has a place in modern society?
+Question for students (and subscribers): Do you think monarchy has a place in modern society?
 Should all monarchies be dissolved?
-Tell us what you think.
+Tell us what you think in the comments section below this article.

 For more information, please see…